 How it works – Diamonds Under Black Light

-To understand, why diamond turns blue under black light.
+To understand why diamond turns blue under black light.
 We first have to take a look at the science of fluorescence.

-The Science – Chemical in diamond’s crystalline structure absorbs and re-emits energy as visible light known as fluorescence.
+The Science – Chemical in diamond’s crystalline structure absorbs and re-emits the energy as visible light known as fluorescence.

 Diamond Fluorescence – Good or Bad

-Well, It completely depends on personal preferences.
-Below points might help to judge how good/bad is fluorescence in diamond.
+Well, It entirely depends on personal preferences.
+Below points might help to judge how good/bad is fluorescence in a diamond.

-- “Very Strong” fluorescence sometimes results in haziness in diamond.
-Diamond with “very strong” fluorescence might look oily & hazy in daylight.
+- “Very Strong” fluorescence sometimes results in haziness in a diamond.
+A diamond with “very strong” fluorescence might look oily & hazy in daylight.
 Still, you can go with “faint” or “medium” fluorescence.

 - A diamond with fluorescence is cheaper.

 Buying Fluorescent Diamonds Pros & Cons

 Let us take a look at some pros and cons of buying fluorescent diamonds.

 Pros of the fluorescent diamond.

 - Low In Price – On average, you may get 15%-18% cheaper diamond if you don’t mind buying a diamond with fluorescent.

 Cons of the fluorescent diamond.